A short report from a runner with Apple Watch Ultra

 What still isn’t cool…

-I could say, right off the bat, that the biggest downside of any Apple Watch — even the Ultra — is the infamous battery life.
+I might say, right off the bat, that the biggest downside of any Apple Watch — even the Ultra — is the infamous battery life.
 However, for a training runner and even a marathon runner (and like me, a “nagaré” that takes almost four hours to complete one), there is still a lot of battery left.
 In my case, every day, when I go to sleep, I leave the clock charging in the dock.
 Therefore, I always have the maximum battery charge during the day, even when I combine workouts.

 But Apple still has to evolve in this and in some other points.
 One of them, which doesn’t get in the way as you get used to it, is the fact that the screen that shows the metrics during your exercise does not adapt the font size, that is, even increasing the font in the accessibility part of the watch, the screen of metrics remains unchanged — albeit using fewer configured metrics.